 pod-2.conf

 As we have mounted the same PVC into the pods, the file created by one pod is available to others.
-Hence, we are seeing both pod-1.conf
+Hence, we are seeing both pod-1.conf and pod-2.conf inside pod demo-pod-2.

-in a GCS bucket using Stash.
-We have to create a Secret and a Repository
+Now, we are going to backup the PVC nfs-pvc in a GCS bucket using Stash.
+We have to create a Secret and a Repository object with access credentials and backend information respectively.

 For GCS backend, if the bucket does not exist, Stash needs

-role permissions to create the bucket.
+Storage Object Adminrole permissions to create the bucket.
 For more details, please check the following guide.

 Create Storage Secret:

-with access credentials of our desired GCS backend,
+Let’s create a Secret named gcs-secret with access credentials of our desired GCS backend,

 $ echo -n 'changeit' > RESTIC_PASSWORD